Wolf Advisory Group

 • Providing information to the public on wolf recovery in Washington.

-In 2017, WDFW and the Wolf Advisory Group developed the Wolf-Livestock Interaction Protocol to guide efforts to reduce conflicts between wolves and livestock.
+In 2017, WDFW and the Wolf Advisory Group developed the Wolf-Livestock Interaction Protocol (PDF) to guide efforts to reduce conflicts between wolves and livestock.
 The protocol prescribes proactive measures livestock producers can take to reduce the probability of wolf-livestock conflicts, and it establishes a framework for the department's response when conflicts between wolves and livestock do occur.
 It also serves to increase the transparency and accountability of the department's activities and management actions related to wolves.
 The Wolf-Livestock Interaction Protocol was published in June 2017 and amended in September 2020.

 Questions about becoming a WAG member or the recruitment process?
 Check out the FAQ here.
+(PDF)

 At the Washington Department of Fish and Wildlife, we celebrate diverse individuals who bring a wide range of perspectives.
 All are welcome to participate in our processes regardless of race, color, sex, age, national origin, religion, sexual orientation, gender identity and/or expression, status as a veteran, and basis of disability.